 The photodermatoses (photosensitivity disorders) are conditions where the skin is excessively sensitive to sunlight.
 Solar ultraviolet radiation (UVR), and sometimes even visible light, can trigger these inflammatory conditions, which have underlying immune, biochemical and genetic causes.
 Symptoms of the photodermatoses include severe burning, blistering and pain, and enhanced skin cancer risk in some conditions.
-Severe forms of these disorders prevent outdoor activities of normal life and have a large impact on social life, employment and wellbeing.
+These disorders prevent and negatively impact on outdoor activities of normal life and have major consequences for social life, employment and wellbeing.

 Further work is needed to develop targeted and effective protection and treatment strategies.

 - Researching patterns of sunlight-exposure behaviour, including the influence of age and ethnicity, to inform prevention of photodermatoses